 - (i) the predicate of A is different from reach, - (ii) A is of the form reach(cf(cmd(lab,c),d,t)) and c is either asgn(x,expr(e)), or return(e), or halt, - (iii) A is of the form reach(cf(cmd(lab,goto(nextlab)),d,t)) and C has not been derived (in one or more steps) by unfolding a clause with respect to an atom of the form reach(cf(cmd(lab,goto(nextlab)),d',t')).
 Note that a reach atom containing a command of the form asgn(x,call(...)) is assumed to be not unfoldable.
 Condition (iii) allows unfolding with respect to a reach atom containing a goto command, but prevents infinite unfolding.
-(Recall that we have assumed that the imperative program P does not contain definitions of recursive functions.)
-Finally, note that a reach atom containing an ite command is not unfoldable, and hence a potential exponential blowup due to the unfolding of conditionals is avoided.
-Indeed, it can easily be shown that the size of the output Isp of SpecializeRemove is linear with respect to the size of I (and thus, also with respect to the size of the imperative program P of the triple encoded by I).
+Finally, note that a reach atom containing an ite command is not unfoldable, and hence a potential exponential blow-up due to the unfolding of conditionals is avoided.
+Indeed, it can easily be shown that the size of the output program I (and thus, also with respect to the size of the imperative program P of the triple encoded by I).

-The generalization operator used in the $Specialize{Remove}$ procedure is defined as follows.
+The generalization operator Gen used in the $Specialize{Remove}$ procedure is defined as follows.

 Given a clause E: H(X) := e(X,X1), Q(X1) and a set Defs of predicate definitions, Gen(E,Defs) is the clause newq(X1) := Q(X1), where newq is a new predicate symbol.
 (With reference to Definition 2, the constraint g(X1) is true.)
-This generalization operator guarantees that, as required by Definition 2, the set of new predicate definitions introduced by any sequence of new predicate definitions introduced by using Gen, is finite.
+This generalization operator guarantees that, as required by Definition 2, the set of new predicate definitions introduced by using Gen is finite.
 Indeed, Q(X1) must be of the form reach(cf(cmd(lab,c),d,t)) and there is a finite number of distinct quadruples (lab,c,d,t), as there is a finite number of distinct (global or local) variable identifiers and, under our assumption that P does not contain recursive function definitions, the lists of activation frames generated by unfolding have bounded length.

 Let us consider again the unsafety triple $\{x = 0 \land y = 0\}$ Increment $\{x > y\}$ of our running example presented in Section 5.
-In order to show that the program Increment is safe with respect to ' $x = 0 \land y = 0$ ' and 'x > y', we apply the Iterated Specialization strategy.
+The first step of the Iterated Specialization strategy consists in applying the Specialize{Remove} strategy to the CLP program P1 encoding the given unsafety triple.